xkuang/dances-with-datascience/recurrent_neural_networks/RNN_introduction.md

 ### One-to-Many Sequences
 Description: sequence output.

-Use cases: image captioning, where the input is an image and the output is a sentence of words that describes the image.
+Use cases: image captioning (Image to Text), where the input is an image and the output is a sentence of words that describes the image.
 Speech recognition

 ### Many-to-One Sequences